 Economics

-The economic impact of frac sand mining entails both positive and negative dimensions, raising complicated questions for citizens and decision makers concerned about public well-being and about planning for long-term, sustainable development.
-The discussion about economic impacts is further clouded by the lack of independent, reliable data on non-metallic mining in this part of the country, and by vocal but narrow claims about "job creation," claims which often entail inflated promises of jobs and economic growth.
+The economic impacts of frac-sand mining entail both positive and negative dimensions, raising complicated questions for citizens and decision-makers concerned about public well-being and planning for long-term, sustainable development.
+The discussion about economic impacts is further clouded by the lack of independent, reliable data on non-metallic mining in this part of the country.
+Assessing economic impacts is very complex, and the impacts will vary from context to context depending on numerous factors.
+The discussion is further hampered by passionate but narrow claims about "job creation," claims which often entail inflated promises of jobs and economic growth.

-Here are some resources which address the economics of frac sand mining in Wisconsin and Minnesota.
+Below are some resources which address the economics of frac-sand mining in Wisconsin and Minnesota.
 Some research publications addressing the wider socio-economic dimensions of mining, hydrofracking, and energy production are listed in the bibliographies section of this blog.

 UW-Extension Fact Sheets on the Economics of Frac Sand Mining